hupili/python-for-data-and-media-communication-gitbook/notes-week-03.md

 - `random.shuffle()` or `random.choice()` can be useful
 - This is essentially a "mapping problem" and one powerful data structure designed for this type of problem is `dict`.
 You can use case as key and `list` of students as value.
 - Always watch out for boundary conditions in programming: does your code still work when the number of students can not be divided by number of cases?
 Say 10 students, 3 cases.

+### Automatic writer for financial report

+Financial report usually possesses some apparent patterns.
+We can analyse the patterns and use string templating to perform automatic writing.
+Actually most of the "AI" based "robotic journalist" is no complex than string templating.
+After this chapter, you can even use conditional branches to plugin corresponding text.
+For example, when the value goes up, you say "increases by" and when the value goes down, you say "decreases".
+People who write this kind of template is called "meta reporter".

+You can approach in following ways:

+1. Use regular string templating.
+The `str.format` function can be useful, especially its keyword argument/ dictionary form.

+2. Use `jinja2`.
+It provides a more expressive templating environment.
+You can even write branching and looping logics in its template. `jinja2` is commonly used in web development but is not limited to that.
+With the help of `jinja2`, we can separate the concern: 1) frontend developer, or say "meta repoter", focuses on the presentation and language, i.e. how to embed the variables into the right place of the template; 2) backend develoepr, or say data supplier, focuses on data ingestion and data analysis.
+The bridge of the two worlds is a spreadsheet.

 ## References